Macrometacorp/docs/docs/akamai/akamai-sdk.md

 </TabItem>
 </Tabs>

-You can also check if there is existing metadata set, update metadata and delete metadata.
+You can also check if there is existing metadata set-up, update metadata and delete metadata.

 When metadata is set-up.
-You can deploy Query Worker to Edge Worker with `deployQueryWorkerToEdgeWorker` method:
+You can deploy Query Worker to Edge Worker with `deployQueryWorkerToEdgeWorker` method or an API call:

 <Tabs groupId="modify-single">
 <TabItem value="javascript" label="JavaScript">